AquaDraco/UnityStationWiki/How-to-use-Sourcetree.md

 In the window that pops up, enter the name for the new remote (I prefer Upstream) and paste the link you copied earlier under URL:
 ![](https://cdn.discordapp.com/attachments/290339969879375881/400566160564944918/Screen_Shot_2018-01-10_at_09.23.35.png)

-When you "okey"-ed both pop-up window away, you'll see your new remote on the left side of the screen, beneat origin:
+When you "okey"-ed both pop-up window away, you'll see your new remote on the left side of the screen, beneat origin (if it isn't beneat, just drag it down a little):
 ![](https://cdn.discordapp.com/attachments/290339969879375881/400568093895819264/Screen_Shot_2018-01-10_at_09.34.25.png)

 lets make sure sourcetree knows all branches on the up upstream repo and click-fat "Fetch" button on the top left.
 Click "Ok" in the screen that pops up: